Updated on January 4, 2023

 Warranties and Maintenance

-Once per year, go through your manuals and pull out any for items you no longer own.
+Once per year, review your manuals and pull out any manuals for items you no longer own.

 So tell me, how do you organize your home manuals?